 Prestigious awards for postgraduate study include Fulbright, Udall, Goldwater, George J. Mitchell, Rotary Ambassadorial, Kathryn Wasserman Davis Projects for Peace and the Carnegie Junior Fellowship.
 Dickinson is a leading producer of Fulbright scholars.

-95 percent of Dickinsonians are either employed or accepted into a graduate program five years after graduation.
+92 percent of Dickinsonians are either employed or accepted into a graduate program one year after graduation.
 Graduate school acceptance rates are strong: 80 percent for law school and 88 percent (of those recommended) for medical school.
 Recent alumni have been admitted to prestigious graduate and professional schools at universities such as Boston, Columbia, Duke, Emory, George Washington, Georgetown, Harvard, New York, Northwestern, Princeton, Stanford and Yale as well as Boston and Dartmouth colleges and the University of California-Berkeley, University of Pennsylvania and University of Virginia.

-U.S. president, Supreme Court justice, second secretary of the Smithsonian Institution, retired chairman and CEO of Wyeth, first editor of USA Today and chairman and CEO of Gannett Co.
-Inc., chief executive of wealth and investment management & executive chairman of Barclay’s Americas, assistant general manager of the New York Jets, agents for professional athletes, Tony and Jeff award winners, Lemelson-MIT Prize winner, several U.S. representatives and other elected officials, award-winning poets, novelists and photographers, three elected members of the National Academy of Sciences, member of Time magazine’s 2006 list of 100 most influential people and several college presidents.
+U.S. president, Supreme Court justices, second secretary of the Smithsonian Institution, retired chairman and CEO of Wyeth, first editor of USA Today and chairman and CEO of Gannett Co.
+Inc., chief executive of wealth and investment management & executive chairman of Barclay’s Americas, agents for professional athletes, Tony and Jeff award winners, Lemelson-MIT Prize winner, several U.S. representatives and other elected officials, award-winning poets, novelists and photographers, three elected members of the National Academy of Sciences, member of Time magazine’s 2006 list of 100 most influential people and several college presidents.